 A quick, very economical render, which gave a clean modern look to the campaign, while also being outputted to suit large format printing.

 Understanding the rendering process

 This render is an example to show the process of creating 3d Renders, for use inhouse for us, Immersive Reality Ltd.

 We found that one of our biggest barriers in business is educating client's on the process, possibilities and inherent costs of producing photorealistic 3d renders.

 This visual is an example showing how simple it is to change the material of a model into a variety of different materials and textures.
 All its takes is another render, and you can have a new variation of a product.
-The render cost is not determined on what changes are made to the model but more what is within the scene which controls render times.
-Transparent materials or lots of light emitters can increase render times exponentially, due to the more passes requiring calculation, to achieve a satifactory 'sample level' so as not to see grain within the image.
+The render cost is not determined by what changes have been made to the model but from how long the render takes to be Calculated and completed.
+Transparent materials or lots of light emitters can increase render times exponentially, due to the more passes requiring calculation to achieve a satifactory 'sample level' so as to not see any grain within the final image.